Tell us about the history of your ’67 Beetle?

 The first thing was to find someone to fix the front-end damage.
 I didn’t want some bonehead with a cutting torch to mess with my baby.
 Luckily, I found Mark Massey, of Old VW Restorations.
 He’s about 40 minutes from me and does awesome work.
 He grafted on the new front apron and painted her.
 I can’t tell you how happy I was!
 And best of all, he treats your car like it is his very own.

 The other thing was to find a good supplier of quality parts.
 There are so many venders that gladly offer poor quality.
-I have found Wolfsburg West to be great resource for parts and information.

 In your opinion, what makes the ’67 Beetle so unique?